Benoit-Goethals/Kitch/UML/usecase_planner.md

 # DRAFT

 ## Requirements for Operations
-+ It must be possible to get a status overview of all assignment lines, optionally grouped by sub-assignment.
++ It must be possible to get a status overview of all orderlines, optionally grouped by phase.
 	+ The overview must be displayed at 3 levels:
-		+ Assignment level
+		+ project level
-		+ Sub-assignment level
+		+ phase level
-		+ Assignment-line level
+		+ orderline level
-	+ The overview must display the following details for the respective grouping (assignment/sub-assignment/assignment-line):
+	+ The overview must display the following details for the respective grouping (project/phase/orderline):
 		+ The name of the grouping
 		+ The status of the respective grouping
 		+ The status date of the respective grouping